bc-anaisabel/meta_analysis_climate_restor/README.md

 1. The original [database](data/Clim_dev_test.csv) containing all restoration metrics and study information

-2. The database containing the study, metric of restoration, recovery completeness and values for the three climate approaches
+2. The database containing the study, metric of restoration, recovery completeness and values for the three CMI types of variables

-- Experimental units: each ecosystem aspect that was evaluated in restoration is an experimental unit, but this is nested within the study where it comes from, i.e. observations are not independent.
+- Experimental units: each aspect that was evaluated for recovery across the sites is considered a an experimental unit, but this is nested within the study where it comes from, i.e. observations are not independent.

-This is how the second [database table](data/Data_2_for_github.csv) looks like, the climate variables (predictor variables) are continuous:
+This is how the second [database table](data/Data_2_for_github.csv) looks like:

 *Table1.
 Database table of studies and climate variables*
 <p align="left">
   <img src="output/Data_2.png" width="1000">
 </p>

-  Where each row refers to a different restoration observation and climate variables and recovery values are in columns (the complete database contains more climate observations that the ones shown here).
+  Where each row refers to a different observation.
+Starting at the left side columns contain the information for each observation and next are the recovery variables and the last columns are the climate variables (the complete database contains more climate observations that the ones shown here a more detailed breakdown of the information can be found in Table 2).
+The climate variables (predictor variables) are continuous and the recovery values (response variables) are also continuous.

-Update:

 *Table 2.
 Variables used in dataset of Table 1*